Transportation in the Sacramento metropolitan area: Routes

-Sacramento RT Light Rail

-Overview
+SacRT light rail

 The Sacramento Regional Transit District provides light rail service in Sacramento and the surrounding communities.
-This Sacramento RT Light Rail system has three lines and 54 stations.
+This SacRT light rail system has three lines and 54 stations.
 All the lines terminate in or travel through Downtown Sacramento, the central business district of Sacramento, and the main employment center for the metropolitan area.
 For commuters to downtown, light rail is a popular alternative to driving for various reasons.
 All light rail stations with a park-and-ride lot offer free parking (except for Cosumnes River College station, where the college operates and maintains the station), whereas formerly, many of the stations charged a fee for parking.
 Annual ridership on the system is about 14 million.